nishu0189/Python/README.md

 This lesson focuses on building a strong foundation in Python by understanding its core concepts and implementing them through **hands-on coding questions**.
 All programs in this lesson are **written, executed, and tested in Python**.

 ---
+## 📂 File
+- `Python_Basics.ipynb` → Contains all practice questions and solutions related to this lesson

+---

 ## 🎯 Topics Covered